Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 > [!Note]
 > Before running Informatics Gateway, adjust the values of `watermarkPercent` and `reserveSpaceGB` based on
 > the expected number of studies and size of each study.
 The suggested value for `reserveSpaceGB` is 2x to 3x the
-> size of a single study multiplied by the number of configured Clara AE Titles.
+> size of a single study multiplied by the number of configured AE Titles.

 ### Shared Storage
 Informatics Gateway includes MinIO as the default storage service provider.
 To integrate with another storage service provider, please refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#data-storage) section of the SRS.